-A complete Google My Business Profile naturally takes up more space on the user’s screen, too.
+A complete Google Business Profile naturally takes up more space on the user’s screen, too.
 This gives you more opportunities to engage the user and build your brand.
 Great imagery and content are key to standing out.

 Real estate agents can upload images to including a cover photo similar to that on a Facebook page.
-Services like Home ASAP’s Google My Business Optimization can create a custom cover image for you to make sure you look as professional as possible.
+Services like Home ASAP’s Google Business Profile can create a custom cover image for you to make sure you look as professional as possible.

-Google My Business also lets agents create posts similar to Facebook.
+Google Business Profile also lets agents create posts similar to Facebook.
 These posts appear at the bottom of the business profile on search results.
 They’re great for highlighting your listings or IDX Home Search landing page.
 Just as importantly, Google uses interactions with these features as a cue in determining the prominence, and therefore ranking, of your business.

-Tip 3: Use the Recommend Image Sizes For Google My Business
+Tip 3: Use the Recommend Image Sizes For Google Business Profile

 While you’re creating imagery (or having someone else create it), be sure that the images are cropped to Google’s recommended sizes.
 Using the correct sizes ensures that users see the full image, and correctly sized images can even boost your ranking!

-Here are the currently recommended sizes for Google My Business cover images (as of September 2020):
+Here are the currently recommended sizes for Google Business Profile cover images (as of September 2020):